Compose queries dynamically¶

 ds.Query.hero.select(ds.Character.name).select(ds.Character.id)

-Or do it sequencially:
+Or do it sequentially:

 hero_query = ds.Query.hero